Piiritaja/icd0004---software-testing-project/README.md

 You can run tests using gradle.

 ````
-./gradlew tests
+./gradlew test
 ````

-Tests also automatically ran when pushing to main branch and on merge requests.
+Tests are also automatically ran when pushing to main branch and on merge requests.
 You can manually restart the latest Gitlab test pipeline to run the tests.

 ## Running locally